 Top 10 tips for flying

-Another option is to bring a packed lunch from home in your hand luggage – you CAN do this, I have tried and tested it!
-Last month I brought a turkey sandwich all the way to the Canary Islands from Portlaoise.
-(Okay, so it didn’t get eaten but still, it was an experiment!)
+Another option is to bring a packed lunch from home in your hand luggage – you CAN do this, I have tried and tested it.
+Once food is sealed or in a container, it is generally no problem to bring through.

-- If you do decide to bring them just remember that you can only bring 100ml BOTTLES or less in your carry on.
-You can get reusable travel bottles everywhere these days, Primark are doing great sets at the moment.
+7. If you do decide to bring them just remember that you can only bring 100ml BOTTLES or less in your carry on.
+This includes sunblock and mouisturizer etc.

 I really hope you found my flight tips useful, I love feedback and other peoples ideas so feels free to get in touch or leave a comment.
 And lastly, if you want to read part one of my travel secerts, where I talk about the planning side of a trip, just click here.